gateweaver/gateweaver/docs/docs/configuration/endpoints.md

 - [apiKey](/docs/configuration/policies/api-key)
 - [jwt](/docs/configuration/policies/jwt)

-You must define the policy in the `policyDefinitions` section of the configuration file before you can reference it in the endpoint.
+You must define the policy in the `policyDefinitions` section of the configuration file before you can reference it in an endpoint.

 Powered by [http-proxy-middleware](https://github.com/chimurai/http-proxy-middleware/tree/v2.0.4#readme)